Our State Officers

 Dr. Howard earned a bachelor degree of music education and master’s degree in vocal performance from the University of Maine and a doctoral degree in music education/curriculum and instruction from the University of Missouri-Kansas City.
 She taught choral and general music at Kennett Middle and Senior High Schools in Conway, New Hampshire.
 Howard also served as adjunct faculty member at Granite State College in New Hampshire, Blue River Community College in Missouri, and at the Conservatory of Music and Dance at the University of Missouri-Kansas City.
 Dr. Howard has worked with singers of all ages including preschoolers to senior citizens and is an active conductor/clinician for honor choruses across the United States.

 She has presented research and workshops at SRME Research Symposium, ACDA, and MENC regional and national conferences.
+Her choirs have performed in throughout the northeaster United States, Canada, and Germany.
 Research interests include visual biases in vocal performance evaluation, body mapping techniques in the choral rehearsal, music educators’ interpersonal skills, singers’ motivation, and female researcher contributions to music education.
-Dr. Howard’s scholarship has been published in the Missouri Journal of Research in Music Education and Teaching Music and she is an active member of ACDA, MENC, and CMS.
+Dr. Howard’s scholarship has been published in the Missouri Journal of Research in Music Education and Teaching Music and she is an active member of ACDA, NAfME, and CMS.

 Blake Leister, Membership Chair

 Blake Leister received his Masters of Music Education from the University of Michigan in Ann Arbor and Bachelor of Music from the University of Massachusetts in Amherst.
-Since 2004, he has been the choral director at West Running Brook Middle School in Derry, NH where he also teaches a musical theatre class and directs a select choir and drama club.
-Blake performs with the New Hampshire Master Chorale and Tanglewood Festival Choir.
-In addition, he is a busy freelance musician and actively involved in the theatre communities of southern NH and northern MA.
-He is a proud member of NHMEA and the NH ACDA.
+Since 2022, he has been the Choral Director and Music Educator at Windham High School in Windham, NH where he conducts multiple choirs and teaches various music electives and theatre programs.
+Prior to this position, Mr. Leister was the Choral Director at West Running Brook Middle School in Derry, NH for 18 years.
+Blake performs with the BSO's Tanglewood Festival Choir and the New Hampshire Master Chorale.
+In addition, Blake is a highly active collaborative pianist, freelance musician, and theatre music director.
+He is a proud member of NHMEA and NHACDA.